 Thanks to xAPI, Learning Locker is gathering a bunch of experience data in a standard format, now, that data can be used to trigger follow on actions.
 So, if you would like to send personalized content, notify a tutor of a student struggling or update other systems within your technology stack in real-time, Reach is trying to make the process of doing this easier and more efficient.

-If you’re using Learning Locker and would like to give Reach a try, head over to https://usereach.co and sign up for early access.
+If you’re using Learning Locker and would like to give Reach a try, head over to https://pedalred.com/reach to register for a demo.